 Step 3 Extended Description

 Although IP.com will avoid collecting bibliographic information when you wish to publish without authorship information, it is up to you to make sure you do not overtly disclose your identity.
-If your intention is to be anonymous, you should re-check your document to make sure you do not have your company name, address, or other identifiable information included, and make sure your publication does not follow a standardized layout, include specific company colors, or contain any other visual cues as to your identity.
+If your intention is to publish without attribution, you should re-check your document to make sure you do not have your company name, address, or other identifiable information included, and make sure your publication does not follow a standardized layout, include specific company colors, or contain any other visual cues as to your identity.

 Note: Print-only submissions are printed with no authorship information.